sunilgawai/postwomen.io/README.md

 * Framer Motion

 ## 🛠️ Installation
-To run Luro locally, follow these steps:
+To run POSTWOMEN locally, follow these steps:

 1. Clone the repository:
     ```bash